-It just so happens that parents tend to call out negative behavior (don't do this, don't say that) and forget to acknowledge all of the good behavior.
+It just so happens that parents tend to call out negative behaviour (don't do this, don't say that) and forget to acknowledge all of the good behaviour.
 Make sure to praise your child when they do something you like!
-And when it comes to negative behavior, a lot of times your child either performs "bad" actions or has a poor attitude because they want to get a rise out of you, Kersey says.
+And when it comes to negative behaviour, a lot of times your child either performs "bad" actions or has a poor attitude because they want to get a rise out of you, Kersey says.
 She insists the best way to handle this is to walk away or pretend you don't hear it.

 Communicate Frequently With Your Child

 Another positive parenting tip?
 Communicate, communicate, communicate.
 It's crucial to listen to your child, even if it's just to hear the little things or to answer the question "why?"
 Parenting and relationship expert Maribel S. Dionisio says you should always speak gently and respect your child's feelings.